Freegal Music FAQ

 - What is Freegal?

-- Freegal is a downloadable music service from your library.
-All you need is your library card number and, if your library requires it, a PIN.
-Freegal offers access to about 3 million songs, including Sony Music’s catalog of legendary artists.
-In total the collection is comprised of music from over 10,000 labels with music that originates in over 60 countries.
+- Freegal® is a free music service from your library; all you need is to be a registerd RFK Library patron.
+Freegal offers access to about 8 million songs, including Sony Music's catalog of legendary artists.
+In total the collection is comprised of music from over 28,000+ labels with music that originates in over 80 countries.
 There is no software to download, and there are no digital rights management (DRM) restrictions.
-Access to Freegal is limited to patrons of subscribing libraries.
+Call the Library at 304-462-6160 for more information.

 - What is the Wishlist?
 How can this benefit me?